arshiyan/suggest_keyword_google_wordpress/README.md

 ## use

-just add code of function-extra.php to end of function.php
+just add code of function-extra.php to end of functions.php

 ## result